Michael Harris II Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.48 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have a 4.51 team ERA that ranks 20th among all MLB pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Pirates give up the third-fewest home runs in baseball (151 total, 1.1 per game).

-- The right-hander's last appearance was on Saturday against the St. Louis Cardinals, when he went six innings, surrendering one earned run while giving up five hits.
+- The right-hander's last appearance came on Sunday against the St. Louis Cardinals, when he went 3 2/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.